Enter Technikwelt Solothurn: History

 The museum originated in the private collection of the Swiss entrepreneur Felix Kunz who has been collecting computers and electronics since the mid 1970s.
 In 2010, Kunz established a foundation for the museum jointly with Peter Regenass, a collector of calculators.
 In 2011, the Enter museum moved into a building right at the train station in Solothurn with a surface area of 1800 square metres.
-In 2022, the museum will be closed and transferred to the nearby village of Derendingen and re-open there on a larger scale in 2023, using a surface area of over 5000 square meters.
+In 2022, the museum was closed and transferred to the nearby village of Derendingen and re-opened there on a larger scale in 2023, using a surface area of 10,000 square meters.

 Collection

 The museum displays about 10,000 exhibits from the history of radio, television and computers from the early years to the present.

 "What we're seeing here are basically all predecessors to the apps we have on our smartphones today."